Cosmological parameters from the joint analysis of Density Split and Second Order Statistics: an Emulator based on the Halo Occupation Distribution: Building the emulator

 This section describes the procedure from the cleaned measurements to the emulator.
 We also test the emulator's accuracy and discuss possible improvements.
 In particular, we test whether more HOD training nodes are helpful, whether the assumed reference HOD for the correction is essential, and whether shot noise is the dominant noise source.

 As described above, we have 63 cosmologies and 100 HOD per cosmology to train the emulator.
 In the following plots, we discard the 100 measurements from the training set that belong to \texttt{c000} and use them solely for testing the emulator.
 Using the remaining 6200 measurements, we built individual emulators for $g_\mathrm{t}$, $w(\theta)$ and the DSS analogies.
 We built on the neural network emulator CosmoPower \citep{COSMOPOWER2022} for the emulation, using four layers of 256 nodes each to avoid fitting the remaining noise in the models.
+We have tested many other settings for the number of layers and nodes but found no improvement.
+Furthermore, the software \texttt{optuna}\footnote{\url{https://optuna.org/}} gave only minor improvements while being more time-consuming to optimize for every emulator.
+We therefore continued with the chosen setup.

 Our first finding is that a large contribution to the noise for the current setup comes from the different random seeds for the HOD of the foreground galaxies.
 As discussed above, we used ten noise seeds to populate the lens galaxies in the HOD process.
 It is seen in Fig.~\ref{fig:seeds_ratio} that using only one seed is not enough and that with five noise seeds, the accuracy starts to converge.
 It seems that more noise seeds might help decrease the remaining noise further.
 Next, we test if the assumed HOD parameters for the cosmic variance correction in Eq.~\eqref{eq:model4} are essential.
 In Fig.~\ref{fig:hod_correction}, we compare the correction vectors relative to the $\boldsymbol{m}^\mathrm{cor}(\Theta;\texttt{h00})$ correction vector.
 Although the resulting accuracy of the emulator does not change if only one set of models is used or multiple sets are averaged first, it does affect the overall bias in the model by $\sim 10\%$ for elements of the model vectors that are close to zero.
 We, therefore, continue using the average of all ten model sets.
 Lastly, we tested whether more HOD training nodes are helpful.
 For this, we reduced the number of HOD training nodes from 100 to 75 and 50.
 As shown in Fig.~\ref{fig:hod_acc}, the accuracy of the clustering statistics significantly improves by using more HOD parameters.
 Although the difference between 100 and 75 HOD per cosmology is insignificant, there is still some improvement in using slightly more HOD per cosmology.